Heat transfer in liquids and gases is mainly through which process?

 Gain the confidence you need for the SQA National 5 Physics Exam with our comprehensive quiz.
 Test yourself with multiple choice questions that include hints and explanations.
 Be prepared and succeed in your exam!

-Heat transfer in liquids and gases predominantly occurs through convection.
-This process involves the movement of fluid (liquid or gas) itself, where warmer areas of a fluid rise while cooler areas sink, creating a circulation pattern.
-This movement allows heat to be distributed throughout the fluid efficiently.
+Heat transfer in liquids and gases is primarily through convection because this process involves the movement of the fluid itself.
+In convection, warmer areas of a liquid or gas rise while cooler areas sink, creating a circulation pattern that facilitates the transfer of heat throughout the medium.
+This is particularly effective in fluids, as the particles can move freely, allowing for efficient heat distribution.

 Subscribe